14. New Scanning¶

 UI, this has been replaced by such a rectangular region by the time the

-containing the points model is created.
+ScanRequest containing the points model is created.
 The actual region

-drawn has been converted into a ScanRegion
+drawn has been converted into a ScanRegion object added to the

-(see below).
+CompoundModel (see below).

 TwoAxisPointSingleModel (Point) A path consisting of a single point in 2d space, defined by x and y positions TwoAxisLineStepModel BoundingLine A line path defined by a BoundingLine and a step size TwoAxisLinePointsModel BoundingLine A line path defined by a BoundingLine and a number of points TwoAxisGridStepModel BoundingBox A grid/raster path defined by a BoundingBox and step sizes in each of the x-axis and y-axis TwoAxisGridPointsModel BoundingBox A grid/raster path defined by a BoundingBox and number of points in each of the x-axis and y-axis TwoAxisGridPointsRandomOffsetModel BoundingBox As above, but with each points offset by a random amount, as defined by an offset property, defining the maximum offset TwoAxisSpiralModel BoundingBox A spiral path defined by a BoundingBox and a scale property which determines the distance between arcs of the spiral TwoAxisLissajousModel BoundingBox A path defining a Lissajous curve within a BoundingBox, defined by the properties a and b defining angular frequencies in each axis, and the number of points.
 See [Lissajous Curve](https://en.wikipedia.org/wiki/Lissajous_curve) for more details.

-The two grid models above, TwoAxisGridStepModel
+The two grid models above, TwoAxisGridStepModel and TwoAxisGridPointsModel

-extend the abstract class AbstractTwoAxisGridModel
+extend the abstract class AbstractTwoAxisGridModel, which defines two additional

-properties, orientation
+properties, orientation and boundsToFit.

-is of the type Orientation
+The property orientation is of the type Orientation, an enum type

-with the values HORIZONTAL
+with the values HORIZONTAL and VERTICAL.
+This

 determines which of the x or y axes (i.e. the horizontal and vertical axes as